Martindale-Hubbell AV Preeminent

 1. After the accident, immediately notify your supervisor of the facts of the accident and your injury.
 Your claim may be barred if you do not give proper notice to your employer.

-2. Gather as much information as possible and bring it our office including photos of the scene, witness information and all medical providers names and addresses.
+2. Gather as much information as possible and bring it to our office, including photos of the scene, witness information, and all medical providers' names and addresses.

-4. Our workers compensation lawyers will need to know the full extent of your compensation including all benefits and tips.
-Your employer will present and average weekly wage figure to the Workers Compensation Commission based upon your earnings.
+4. Our workers' compensation lawyers will need to know the full extent of your compensation, including all benefits and tips.
+Your employer will present an average weekly wage figure to the Workers Compensation Commission based on your earnings.
 We will need to verify that this figure is correct.

 Return to Top